trevorsandy/lpub3d/tools/docs/README.txt

  *Update fadeStepColorParts.lst attributes to allow faster library parsing to generate static colour parts.
  NOTE: FILE UPDATE REQUIRED. fadeStepColourParts.lst file updated with new required column so it is necessary to update your installed file.
 LPub3D will automatically backup and overwrite the existing file during installation.
 -Fix: Adjustable renderer process timeout (r776)
  *All the user to manage the amount of time to keep alive the renderer process.
 The default is 6 minutes but can be changed between -1 which is run indefinitely and 99 minutes.
 For high definition using POV-Ray, rendering process time can easily exceed the default.
-This setting is located at Preferences=
+This setting is located at Preferences/Rendering/Process timeout.
 -Fix: Reload archive libraries into memory (r775)
  *On model file load, do not reload library if no new parts discovered.
 LPub3D sweeps the defined search directories upon file load.
 This update makes a little more efficient the load process.
 -Fix: Update aboutdialog display version of Qt (r774)